nirakara-lab/MBSR_Low_Back_Pain/README.md

-# MBSR_Low_Back_Pain
-The effect of mindfulness on the inflammatory, psychological and biomechanical domains of adult patients with Low Back Pain: A randomized controlled clinical trial
+# The effect of mindfulness on the inflammatory, psychological and biomechanical domains of adult patients with Low Back Pain: A randomized controlled clinical trial

 Gustavo G. Diez (1), Eduardo Anitua (2, 3), Nazareth Castellanos (1), Carmelo Vázquez (4), Purificación Galindo-Villardón (5), Mohammad H. Alkhraisat (2, 3)